adamhunter/correspondence/README.md

   Support defining a class and finding multiple related objects
 * Arbitrary item `many` associations<br/>
   Support finding N arbitrary objects related to the querying object
+* Explore the possiblity of using this on an API like twitter, associating an User object with a set of tweets only via `@user.tweets`
 * Automagically inferring inverse relationships.

 ##Usage